A Brief Primer on Home Depot’s Distribution Network

 Beginning in 2014, the DFCs were created for the same purpose as all fulfillment centers: to meet e-commerce demand.
 Online sales constitute about 14% (and growing) of total Home Depot sales, and they have invested in self-storage lockers and curbside pick-up in stores, and most recently they’ve partnered with Walmart and Instacart for last-mile delivery.

-Market Delivery Operations
+Market Delivery Centers and Operations

 MDOs, which were introduced in 2018, deal with major appliances: rather than have bulky appliances that often require professional installation routed through their stores, Home Depot is receiving appliances from vendors at their new MDO warehouses and scheduling deliveries/installations directly from there.
 The aim is to have MDOs in more than 100 locations eventually.